katieamazing/katieamazing.github.io/_posts/2016-12-15-art-generation-style-transfer.md

 ![my original sprites, hand drawn](https://raw.githubusercontent.com/katieamazing/katieamazing.github.io/master/games/LD37/my_sprites.png)

 Next, I used some stock art that I had to mimic the spritesheet layout above.
 I wanted to process the whole sheet in one go, sacrificing possible quality and improved style interpretation for speed.
 So I wanted the style image to match the white space of the content image I had just made.
-Here's that that looked like:
+Here's what that looked like:

 ![stock art "spritesheet" for style transfer](https://raw.githubusercontent.com/katieamazing/katieamazing.github.io/master/games/LD37/stock_sprites.png)